 Is The Overlook a good place to buy an investment property?

-Probably not as a straight rental play.
-At $481K median, you're looking at thin or negative cash flow on a conventional investment mortgage at current rates.
+Probably not as a straight rental play at current price points.
+Cash flow on a conventional investment mortgage will be thin or negative.
 The stronger case is for owner-occupants who plan to hold long-term or want to add a basement ADU for partial rental income.
-Pure investors will find better yield in Loveland's eastern or central neighborhoods.
+Pure investors will find better yield in Loveland's eastern or central neighborhoods where price points and rental demand align better.